minigb/kkbox-music-recommendation-challenge/README.md

 2. **Try Different Settings**
    - Modify configurations in the `config.yaml` file to adjust feature engineering and model settings.
-   - To run all possible feature engineering combinations, add the `--run_all` option:
+   - To run all possible feature engineering combinations, use the `--run_all` option:
      ```bash
      python scripts/main_script.py --run_all
      ```